Balda Juwella 6.3

 The main viewfinder is a double frame type.
 There is also a brilliant finder mounted on the lens standard, which swivels for horizontal and vertical use.
 The film compartment opens with a small sliding latch, marked with an arrow, under the carrying strap.
 In the back, there are swing-out holders for the spools.
 The camera has a 3/8 inch tripod mount.

 On this model, the Art Deco face plate has been partially obscured by a plate showing focussing distance.
-Earlier models show the full design.
+Other models show the full design because the focussing marks are on the front lens surround.

 How to Use